 RSSB-GBMR-OC Operational Concept for the GB Mainline Railway.
-The purpose of this document is to provide a link between nine fundamental operating principles and the rules and instructions in the Rule Book and Working Manual for Rail Staff.
-It indicates whether rules and instructions are defined for traffic operation and management on the main line railway, and the warning and protection arrangements for people required to work on or near the line.
+This document provides a link between nine fundamental operating principles and the rules and instructions in the Rule Book and Working Manual for Rail Staff.
+It indicates whether rules and instructions are defined for traffic operation and management on the main line railway, and the warning and protection arrangements for people who have to work on or near the line.
 It therefore provides a means of deciding whether a proposed method of operation would require a change to those rules and instructions, or whether the change is to internal company instructions or competence management systems.

 Changes to the Rule Book

 The Rule Book is managed by industry; RSSB facilitates its maintenance, design, and publication.
-Changes to the Rule Book are set out in the Periodical Operating Notice (PON), published every 3 months by Network Rail, which is available to train operators.
+Changes to the Rule Book are set out in the Periodical Operating Notice, published every 3 months by Network Rail, which is available to train operators.

 Any proposed changes to the Rule Book, which are going to industry consultation are listed under Forthcoming consultations.
 The Consultation and Stakeholder Register lists documents currently open for consultation.

 How to get the Rule Book